 What if I want to submit my story but don’t want to use my real name?

-We understand the world isn’t always a “stigma-free” place when it comes to writing about your own health condition or disability.
+We understand the world isn’t always a “stigma-free” place when it comes to writing about your health condition or disability.
 That’s why we completely understand when Mighty contributors aren’t comfortable using their real names.
+And we welcome those who write under a chosen name, even if it’s not your legal name.

-Instead, many Mighty contributors use a variation of their real name (for example: middle name, last initial).
+Many Mighty contributors use a variation of their real name (for example middle name, last initial).
 Others choose to write under a pseudonym.
 If that’s your preference, we do ask that your pseudonym sounds like a name and not a username.
 You can change your name after your story is published, but please make sure it adheres to these guidelines.
+We cannot currently publish individual stories under an anonymous pseudonym.

 How long does it take to get my story published on The Mighty?

-It can take up to a week for your story to get reviewed by a Mighty editor and then up to a month for it to be published.
+It can take up to two weeks for your story to get reviewed by a Mighty editor and then a month or more for it to be published.
 If your story is timely, you’ll be able to mark it as such during the submission process.

 What if the story I submitted originally appeared on my blog or another website?